 Suit ‘Em Up Side Bets

-Blackjack variants that feature this range of extra betting options enable players to win bonus payouts of up to fifty or sixty times their side wagers.
-As you can probably tell by the name, here the objective of side bettors is to obtain two cards of the same suit after the initial deal.
+Blackjack variants that include this set of optional wagers allow players to win bonus payouts of up to fifty or sixty times their side bet.
+As the name implies, the goal is to receive two cards of the same suit after the initial deal.

-The exact payouts depend on the cards’ denomination and the probability of obtaining the combination.
-We are aware of two payout structures, the second of which is more common.
+The exact payouts depend on the cards’ ranks and the likelihood of each combination occurring.
+Two payout structures exist, with the second being more common.

 Paytable #1 |